About Adam Dimech

 On weekends, Adam sells plants with his wife at community markets across Melboune under the name Plants by Adam.

-Dr. Dimech is a member of the Victorian Branch Council which governs the activities of the Community & Public Sector Union.
+Dr. Dimech was a member of the Victorian Branch Council which governs the activities of the Community & Public Sector Union from 2012 until 2018.

 Between 2016-18, Dr. Dimech was a member of the committee of the Eltham Community Market Stallholders Association Incorporated, including a stint as President between 2017-18.
 Dr. Dimech was a founding member of Melbourne Heritage Action and before that, served on the council and executive of the University of Melbourne Postgraduate Association between 2003-6.